 July 11, 2025, 9:14 am | Read time: 4 minutes

 Tomatoes have specific requirements for location, soil, and care.
-If these needs aren’t met, the plants will grow poorly and produce few fruits.
+If these are not met, the plants will grow poorly and bear little fruit.
 Adequate warmth and nutrients are particularly important.
-Therefore, a raised bed can be the ideal type of bed for planting tomatoes.
-MyHOMEBOOK explains what to watch out for.
+Therefore, a raised bed can be the ideal form for planting tomatoes. myHOMEBOOK explains what to watch out for.

-It’s hard to imagine a time when people in Germany didn’t know about tomatoes.
+It’s hard to imagine a time when people in Germany didn’t know tomatoes.
 In fact, the heat-loving fruit only made its way from Central and South America to Europe in the 16th century.
 Today, it is one of the most popular vegetables for home gardening, as myHOMEBOOK discovered in a reader survey.
-Besides the classic garden bed, tomatoes can also be cultivated in raised beds.
-However, one should avoid the following mistakes.
+Besides the classic garden bed, tomatoes can also be cultivated in a raised bed.
+However, the following mistakes should be avoided.

-7 Mistakes That Can Harm Tomatoes in Raised Beds
+7 Mistakes That Can Harm Tomatoes in a Raised Bed

 When setting up a raised bed, there are several general points that hobby gardeners should consider.
 For example, the bed should be filled in layers: gravel or clay at the bottom, followed by tree and grass clippings, then leaves, compost, and finally fine potting soil.
-If planning to plant tomatoes in the raised bed, one should also keep the following things in mind.
+If you plan to plant tomatoes in the raised bed, you should also keep the following things in mind.

 1. The Wrong Bed Partners

 A raised bed offers ideal conditions for tomatoes to grow and thrive.
-It provides warmth and plenty of nutrients.
+It provides warmth and many nutrients.
 To make the most of these conditions, ensure that tomatoes do not compete with other bed partners.

 Poor neighbors include peas, fennel, cabbage, dill, and sunflowers.
 Cucumbers, potatoes, eggplants, and peppers should also not be planted next to tomatoes in the raised bed.